 These procedures apply only to processing treatment plans submitted for preauthorization.
 See each section for the preauthorization rules that apply to that benefit.
-For example, on page 56, a hospital preadmission authorization must be requested for all nonemergency inpatient hospital admissions prescribed by a community provider.
+For example, on page 41, a hospital preadmission authorization must be requested for all nonemergency inpatient hospital admissions.